Yarra's local law on drinking alcohol in public places expires in October 2021, and we needed to explore options for replacing it.

-The draft law also proposes that in certain situations new restrictions can be prescribed by Council resolution.
+The law also allows for new restrictions in certain situations prescribed by Council resolution.
 This would allow us to respond to exceptional circumstances as they arise and is only to be used where it is clear that there is an extraordinary and immediate risk to public safety related to the consumption of alcohol.

 There are also specific rules in the Procedures and Protocols Manual that direct anyone enforcing the law to first consider circumstances and offer appropriate support instead of punishment.

 In this way, the local law is not intended to be used against anyone experiencing vulnerability or stop them from accessing support.